Divorce Financial Settlement Solicitors

-Even if you have reached a verbal agreement with your spouse, we strongly recommend that you obtain a financial settlement agreement to protect you and your family in the long term and to ensure the fair division of all assets.
+Even if you have reached a verbal agreement with your spouse, we strongly recommend obtaining a financial settlement agreement to protect you and your family in the long term and ensure the fair division of all assets.
 This is called a Financial Remedy Order.
 It is a legally binding ‘watertight’ financial settlement – agreed consensually and put before the Court for approval.
-If the case is contested the Court can impose the order.
+If the case is contested, the Court can impose the order.

 There have been many cases where, years after they have divorced, applicants have been successful in making a financial claim against their former spouse.
-A settlement agreement will protect your interests now and will protect you from your spouse making a claim over any future inheritance, assets or windfall.
+A settlement agreement will protect your interests now and will protect you from your spouse claiming any future inheritance, assets or windfall.

 How long does a divorce financial settlement take?

-A financial settlement on divorce usually takes between 9–12 months.
+A financial divorce settlement usually takes between 9–12 months.